jbronn/django-forge/README.md

 The Puppet Forge (https://forge.puppetlabs.com/) is a central authority for finding and installing Puppet modules.
-This package implements the first version (v1) of the JSON web services necessary to house (or mirror) a private, stand-alone version of the Forge.
+This package implements the first version (v1) and third version (v3) of the JSON web services necessary to house (or mirror) a private, stand-alone version of the Forge.

+Simplicity and ease-of-use are goals of this package.

+### v1

-The Puppet Forge "standard" is undocumented, and the resources here were reverse-engineered from the behavior of the current API endpoints (which are buried in the Puppet module tool source code).
-Care is taken to try and imitate the behavior of the Forge whenever possible.
+This version of the Puppet Forge is undocumented, and the resources here were reverse-engineered from the behavior of the current API endpoints (which are buried in the Puppet module tool source code).
+Care is taken to try and imitate the behavior of this API whenever possible.

-Simplicity and ease-of-use are the goals of this package.
+### v3

+Puppet Labs fully documented and shared the v3 standard with the community, see https://forgeapi.puppetlabs.com for further details.
+This package only implements the subset of this API necessary to talk to open source Puppet 3.6+ clients.